Rumpelstiltskin (1995 film): Plot

-Somewhere in 15th century Europe, Rumpelstiltskin, a mystical, deformed hunchback, is pursued by a mob to a nearby cliffside after kidnapping the baby that a local village woman promised to him in exchange for spinning straw into gold.
+Somewhere in 15th century Europe, the hobgoblin Rumpelstiltskin is pursued by a mob to a nearby cliffside after kidnapping the baby that a local village woman promised to him in exchange for spinning straw into gold.
 After several failed attacks from the mob, a gypsy witch transforms him into a small stone effigy to be imprisoned for a thousand years, released prematurely only under the stipulation that a heartfelt wish be made unto it involving a child.

 In present-day Los Angeles, police officer Russell Stewart is gunned down in the line of duty during a botched carjacking, widowing his pregnant wife Shelly in the process.
 Sometime later, a grieving Shelly, her newborn Johnny and best friend Hildy visit Matilda's Place, an antique witch's shop that now possesses the stone.
 Intrigued by its supposed ability to grant wishes, and against Matilda's advice, Shelly purchases the stone.

 At home, Shelly tearfully wishes her deceased husband could meet their son, fulfilling the parameters in freeing Rumpelstiltskin.
 Later that night she envisions being visited by Russell and the two make love.
 She awakens to find Russell's likeness replaced by Rumpelstiltskin, who eagerly demands Johnny as payment for her wish fulfillment.
 Shelly and Johnny narrowly escape, only to return the next day with baffled authorities.
 They stay with Hildy the following night and Shelly is regaled of the ancient Rumpelstiltskin fairytale involving a nefarious little man who spun straw into gold in exchange for a firstborn child, noting its similarities to her previous night's encounter.

 In the middle of the night Rumpelstiltskin appears, once again demanding Johnny.
 Hildy is killed while Shelly and Johnny flee by car.
 Rumpelstiltskin then murders a passing biker and steals his motorcycle, which he soon trades out for a tanker truck and continues pursuit as it leads into the mountainous outskirts of Bakersfield.

 After her car dies the following morning, Shelly flags down fellow motorist and chauvinistic "professional asshole" TV show host Max Bergman, who, in denial of her story, reluctantly chauffeurs them forward.
 A lengthy vehicular pursuit ensues through the winding terrain, terminating with Max duping Rumpelstiltskin with a dune buggy to drive off a hillside and into a standing tree below, igniting the tanker in a fiery explosion.
 Upon investigation of the crash by a local deputy, Rumpelstiltskin is revealed to be alive.
 He soon kills the officer as Shelly, Max and Johnny escape in the squad car.
 The three hide out in an abandoned diner while deciding what to do.